When Are You Most Fertile and Likely to Get Pregnant?

 The drawback: Since body temperature only rises after ovulation, by the time you detect the temperature rise, you will have already ovulated (and missed the fertile window).
 BBT is a good method for women with generally regular cycles who want to track it and notice patterns, but it won’t help you time sex for the current cycle.

 Ovulation tests work similarly to pregnancy tests by checking urine for certain hormones.
 In this case, the test is measuring LH levels.
 LH, as you’ll recall, gives ovaries the green light to release a dominant follicle or egg every month.
 LH levels increase significantly about 16 – 48 hours before ovulation.
 Keep in mind, the LH surge is near the end of your fertile window; you should be having sex before your LH surge to make the most of these 6 days.
 If this is the first cycle you’re tracking, it’s perfectly fine to have sex only after you get a positive ovulation test result; it will still increase your chances of getting pregnant.
-For next cycles, you can use this cycle day as a benchmark to calculate your fertile window going forward.
+For next cycles, you can use this cycle day as a benchmark to calculate your fertile window going forward, or use the Natalist ovulation calculator if you need help narrowing down your fertile window.

 Plenty of research supports the accuracy of these LH tests, but it’s good to know that they can occasionally show false positives (the test is positive when you’re not ovulating).
 False positives occur in women with medical conditions where LH is abnormally elevated, like polycystic ovary syndrome (PCOS) or primary ovarian insufficiency.